 Explore areas such as:

 - What was the candidates title?

 - What was the focus of the role as well as main duties and responsibilities?

 3. Assess the candidate’s previous performance

-A CV can be tailored to fit a role but it’s only when you ask a previous employer for their perspective on a candidate that you can really assess their skills and how well they might perform in your business.
+A CV can be tailored to fit a role, it’s only when you ask a previous employer for their perspective on a candidate in a properly conducted reference check that you can have the big picture of a proper assessment of their skills and how well they might perform in your business.

 Ask questions that will:

 - Uncover potential areas for improvement.